Specially designed to go on top of existing attic insulation on the attic floor

 Radiant barrier blocks hot summer heat by reflecting heat back out of your attic.
-But did you know that AtticFoil also helps keep the heat IN for climates that have long cold seasons.
+But did you know that AtticFoil also helps keep the heat IN for climates that have long cold seasons?
+It’s true!
 The foil prevents radiant heat loss by blocking 97% of the heat from escaping through the foil.

 In cold climates, this means a house or room is easier to keep warm when a radiant barrier is installed properly.
 However, with colder climates also comes reservations about moisture getting trapped in the attic.
 To alleviate concern with using a radiant barrier in the attic of a home in a cold climate, we specially designed our SuperPerf™ foil. *Live in a hot/mixed climate (southern half of the USA)?
 See below for more info.*